f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     system events event
     log "65544 appliance drive-capacity-fault EVENT NA \"Drive usage with in range, used=54%\" \"2023-03-27 15:42:32.655608659 UTC\""

-In the example below, the default **disk-usage-threshold** paremeters have been lowered to artificially generate a trap condition.
+In the example below, the default **disk-usage-threshold** parameters have been lowered to artificially generate a trap condition.

 .. code-block:: bash